ainc/ainc-2018/_job_openings/marketing-and-customer-service-specialist.md

 ### Sample Tasks

 * Update records in CRM system (Zoho) for youth students following summer camp
-* Create Mailchimp campaign to promote upcoming Bootcamp course to subscribers
+* Create Mailchimp campaign to promote upcoming Bootcamp course to email subscribers
 * Update website copy to reflect new fall course schedule
 * Welcome students arriving for new session of Intro to Web class
 * Respond to current and potential customer inquiries via Phone, Social Media, and Email
-* Consolidate payments system (Square, Quickbooks, Eventbrite) to simplify customer purchase experience
+* Work with graphic designer and web developer to simplify course registration experience for students